 The process of incorporating new and better information into the TRM occurs annually.
 Prior to the start of the program year for which the Updated TRM will be in effect, the Program Administrators will make portfolio adjustments and tracking system updates based in part on changes reflected in the Updated TRM.
-In order to provide the Program Administrators adequate time for making these pre-program year changes, the consensus Updated TRM shall be transmitted to the ICC Staff and SAG by October 1st.
-The ICC Staff will then submit a Staff Report (with the consensus Updated TRM attached) to the Commission with a request for expedited review and approval.
-In the event that non-consensus TRM Updates exists, the TRM Administrator shall submit to the ICC Staff and SAG a Comparison Exhibit of Non-Consensus TRM Updates on or about October 1st.
-After receipt of the Comparison Exhibit of Non-Consensus TRM Updates, the ICC Staff would submit a Staff Report to the Commission to initiate a proceeding separate from the consensus TRM Update proceeding to resolve the non-consensus TRM Update issues.
+In order to provide the Program Administrators adequate time for making these pre-program year changes, the Updated TRM shall be transmitted to the ICC Staff and SAG in advance of October 1st.
+The ICC Staff will then submit a Staff Report (with the Updated TRM attached) to the Commission with a request for expedited review and approval.
+In the event that nonconsensus TRM Updates exist, the process outlined in Section 2.4 of this document shall be followed.